16 Mar Improving your Neck by how you Breathe???

 The next series of classes will help you feel how to ease the neck and shoulders by noticing and changing how the breath influences these areas.

-Take a Breath: Neck and Shoulder Series
+Take a Breath: Neck, Jaw, Shoulder Series, Online

 No amount of stretching will help.
 If your breathing (and you need to keep breathing!) is contributing to the tension.